LinkedIn Sign Up and Login Instructions

 - Enter your email address

 - Enter your password

 - Click “Sign in”

 - You should be brought to your "Home" page.
 Click on "Me" in the top right corner of the page to go to your profile and make any edits.

 It's important to log in to LinkedIn on a regular basis to work on building your network of contacts and to keep your profile updated.

 Networking on LinkedIn

 It's critical to put in the time to build your profile, add to your connections, and effectively use your contacts to aid in your job search.
-It's also important to give back and help your connections when they need advice and referrals – networking is about building relationships rather than just asking for assistance, and it works both ways.
-See more information on the most effective ways to use LinkedIn.
+It's also important to give back and help your connections when they need advice and referrals.
+Networking is about building relationships rather than just asking for assistance, and it works both ways.